wl-net/dataview-rpi-automator/README.md

 * Turn the HDMI output off
 * Turn the HDMI output on (requires sudo - see [#1](/../../issues/1))
+* Starting Kodi
+* Stopping Kodi

 ## Installing

-Installation of the Raspberry Pi Automator is more complicated than other automators due to the outdated version of Python that most Raspberry Pi linux distributions use:
+Installation of the Raspberry Pi Automator can be more complicated than other automators if your operating system uses an outdated version of Python:

 <pre>
 $ python3 --version